Atry/Dsl.scala-akka-actor/README.md

 ## Getting started

-This library allows !-notation to receive messages in the Akka actors, which requires `BangNotation` and `ResetEverywhere` compiler plugins, along with libraries of this project.
+This project allows !-notation to receive messages in the Akka actors, which requires `BangNotation` and `ResetEverywhere` compiler plugins, along with libraries of this project.
 For sbt, add the following settings to your build.sbt:

 ``` sbt
 addCompilerPlugin("com.thoughtworks.dsl" %% "compilerplugins-bangnotation" % "latest.release")